Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

 \subsection{Additional observation}

-A study of its own would be warranted to measure and analyze cognitive load in its entirety.
-We instead accommodate a previously operationalized subjective measure of cognitive load in our study design~\cite{kosch2023survey}. \textbf{RQ3} investigation is observational for task solving in MR across all task instances.
+Measuring and analyzing cognitive load in its entirety would warrant a study of its own.
+Instead, we incorporate a previously operationalized subjective measure of cognitive workload~\cite{kosch2023survey} in our study design.
+The investigation into \textbf{{ RQ}{ 3}} is observational and across all task instances.